 He made a debut in the FIA World Endurance Championship GTE Am class with Gulf Racing.
 Carroll also debuted in 24 Hours of Le Mans and finished 5th in his class.

-He also debuted in the FIA Formula E championship, as a driver of the newly-formed Jaguar Racing team and this competition could become Adam’s priority in a foreseeable future.
+He also debuted in the FIA Formula E championship, as a driver of the newly-formed Jaguar Racing team.
+He spent full season with the team, scoring points two times in twelve races and finishing 21st in the championship standings.
+He was replaced for the 2017/2018 season.